Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Results

 \subsection{Irreducible Cartesian tensor decomposition}

-As is well known, a generic rank-2 Cartesian tensor $\mathbf{T}$ can be decomposed into its irreducible components as follows:
+As is well known, a generic rank-2 Cartesian tensor $\mathbf{T}$ can be decomposed into its irreducible components as follows (see also Fig.~\ref{fig:arch}a):

 This decomposition yields the rank-2 tensor's irreducible components corresponding to angular momenta $\ell=2$, $\ell=1$, and $\ell=0$.
 Generalizations to higher-rank tensors with $\nu = 3, 4, 5$ (numerical or analytical) were proposed in 1965, 1982, and 2024, respectively~\citep{rank3,rank4,rank5}.
-These ICTs could be obtained via irreducible Cartesian tensor decomposition (ICTD) matrices.
+These ICT could be obtained via irreducible Cartesian tensor decomposition (ICTD) matrices.
 We denote the ICTD operater and its associated decomposition matrix as $\mathscr{T}$~\citep{ICTdecomposition}.
-Although it is possible to compute ICTs with rank $\nu > 5$ using numerical methods, such approaches are not suitable for use in the forward pass of deep learning models, as they significantly degrade computational efficiency and as far as we know, there are no models utilizing numerical methods for this operation now.
+Although it is possible to compute ICT with rank $\nu > 5$ using numerical methods, such approaches are not suitable for use in the forward pass of deep learning models, as they significantly degrade computational efficiency and as far as we know, there are no models utilizing numerical methods for this operation now.
 In fact, decomposition matrices were previously only available up to rank $\nu=5$, and their generation has traditionally been computationally expensive.
-However, thanks to the recent work of ref.~\citep{ICTdecomposition}, analytical ICTD matrices for $\nu > 5$ can now be efficiently constructed.
-The overall decomposition can be written as follows, where $\operatorname{vec}(\cdot)$ denotes flattening of the Cartesian tensor and the symbol $\triangleright$ denotes an operation applied to the operand on its right-hand side.
+However, thanks to the recent work of Shihao Shao~\citep{ICTdecomposition}, analytical ICTD matrices for $\nu > 5$ can now be efficiently constructed.
+The overall decomposition can be written as follows.